Orasund/elm-ui-widgets/README.md

 ## Reusable Views vs. Components

 In Elm we like to use reusable views instead of components.
 At first this packages had a few components, but they where more complicated in comparison.
 They got slowly turned into reusable views one by one.
-Most could be reduced even further into _view functions_: Reusable views without a model.
+Most have been reduced even further into _view functions_: Reusable views without a model.
 All function in [Widget](https://package.elm-lang.org/packages/Orasund/elm-ui-widgets/latest/Widget) are view functions.

 ## Alternatives